Interview with Bob Sinclar & Dimitri from Paris

-We caught up with Bob Sinclar and Dimitri from Paris in Paris, France to talk about the new compilation Knights of the The Playboy Mansion, Disco and The Persuaders.
+We caught up with Bob Sinclar and Dimitri from Paris in Paris, France to talk about the new compilation Knights of The Playboy Mansion, Disco, and The Persuaders.

 They have been associated together for 15 years and are Paris’s best known DJ elite.
 One is a true to life Knight the other is a heart breaker.
 They take their inspiration from The Persuaders, a 70’s action adventure featuring Tony Curtis and Roger Moore.
 Both Dimitri and Bob go on adventures around the world flying the disco flag.
 They are unquestionably the Jedi masters of Disco.
 They spend their time digging out forgotten disco gems, the records that exhibit the origins of house.
 Here they talk about their newest collaborative project, an adventure to the Playboy Mansion in Los Angeles and an album to reflect their adventure.
 Read on to find out why DJs have become inspirational icons for the young generation, why Hugh Hefner’s taste is super swanky and about their secret collection of Playboy magazines.